 We attended a chili cook-off and brought this awesome Cheesy Ground Beef Enchilada Chili.
 It was so good, but soooo many arteries were clogged that night.
 It’s pretty unhealthy, but I heard a rumor that if you don’t eat it alone the calories don’t count.

-If you want a healthy chili recipe, you should definitely try our award winning healthy turkey instant pot version and all healthy or not so healthy, should be accompanied with a side of corn bread or our crazy easy 7-Up biscuits!
+If you want a healthy chili recipe, you should definitely try our award winning healthy turkey instant pot version, which uses ground turkey instead of beef.
+And imho, all chili, healthy or not so healthy, tastes the best with a side of cornbread or our crazy easy 7-Up biscuits!

 Chili Cook-Off Idea!